-Mergers & Acquisitions 2010
+Mergers & Acquisitions 2011 Published by

-Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 7908 1188 Fax: +44 20 7229 6910 © Law Business Research Ltd 2010 No photocopying: copyright licences do not apply.
-ISSN 1471-1230
+Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 7908 1188 Fax: +44 20 7229 6910 © Law Business Research Ltd 2011 No photocopying: copyright licences do not apply.
+First published 2000 Twelfth edition 2011 ISSN 1471-1230

 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of May 2010, be advised that this is a developing area.
+Although the information provided is accurate as of May 2011, be advised that this is a developing area.

-Printed and distributed by Encompass Print Solutions Tel: 0870 897 3239
+Printed and distributed by Encompass Print Solutions Tel: 0844 2480 112